With Nixon’s Vietnamizing the war, we felt rumbles on the street.

 Unlike 3 days of Tet the year before, those 3 days of Peace & Music – with Michael Lang (his Vietnamese equivalent, Truong Ky – our first Rock event organizer) saw crowd crashing his concert.
 “It’s beautiful,” he said.”
 Now that they are here, we have to feed them…we have to prioritize.” (direct quote).

-Woodstock came alive as I revisit it from “both sides now”; for the living and the dead, I’d put on Joe Cocker’s: “You are so beautiful…, to me” to end on a high note (with director ‘s cut of Upstate nude in the rain / SVN naked napalm girl, on split screen).
+Woodstock came alive as I revisit it from “both sides now”; for the living and the dead (3.4 million to be exact) I’d put on Joe Cocker’s: “You are so beautiful…, to me” to end on a high note (with director ‘s cut of Upstate nude in the mud / SVN naked under napalm on split screen).

 From time to time, I still am “looking for a heart of gold, …and I’m getting old”.